mponce0/eHelp/README.md

 ### Installation

-For using the eHelp package, you first need to install it, eg.
+For using the "eHelp" package, first you will need to install it.
+To obtain the latest version you can get it from the github repository, i.e.
 ```
 # need devtools for installing from the github repo
 library(devtools)